GUARDIANS-infrastructure/Project3D-artefacts/ELSA_epics/ELSA05-nci_data_exchange_sample_subset.md

 - Data access request has been approved by the data access committee (through REMS)
 - Dataset is stored on NCI
 - Dataset is registred in Elsa data
+- Custom subset is derived from data access request and sample information
+- Custom subset granularity is done at a sample level
+  - Example: MGRB dataset: Female above 45 years old
-  - Example: MGRB
+  - Example: MGRB dataset: European ancestry with blood glucose measurement

 ## Acceptance Criteria

 - [ ] The researcher can be identified across REMS, Elsa and NCI, confirming it is the same individual.
-- [ ] If the researcher is authorized to download the dataset directly:
+- [ ] If the researcher is authorized to download the subset directly:
-  - [ ] the data steward can programmatically grant the researcher access to the dataset stored on NCI using Elsa.
+  - [ ] the data steward can programmatically grant the researcher access to the custom subset stored on NCI using Elsa.
   - [ ] the researcher can then read and/or download the data.
 - [ ] If the researcher is authorized to transfer the data in a dedicated storage only:
-  - [ ] the data steward can programmatically initiate the transfer of the dataset stored on NCI using Elsa to the dedicated storage.
+  - [ ] the data steward can programmatically initiate the transfer of the custom subset stored on NCI using Elsa to the dedicated storage.
   - [ ] the researcher can then read the data from the dedicated storage.